-Abstracts & questions 20%
+Abstracts & questions Presentation 20% 20%

-Presentation 20%

-Participation in class 20% (mere online presence does not suffice!
-We will use the
+Participation in class 20% We wil (mere presence sion board e does xtensive not ly) suffice!

-BB discussion board extensively)

 Midterm 20%

 Final exam 20%

 Policy on Incomplete (IN) and Credit/No-Credit (CR/NC) grades

 A final grade of IN (incomplete) will not be given except under the most extraordinary, and documented, circumstances.
 CR/NC is not available to students enrolled in GTECH 710.